swordlordcodingcrew/DANG/README.md

 Bear with us while DANG! slowly grows and we start to document and release everything.
 A quick overview for now:

 - Design your levels in [Tiled Editor](https://www.mapeditor.org/).
-- DANG! contains a [Tiled Editor](https://www.mapeditor.org/) script which can be used to export (simple) maps.
-Instead of generating JSON or XML, the DANG! exporter will write C++ source code.
+- DANG! contains a [Tiled Editor](https://www.mapeditor.org/) script which can be used to export your maps.
+Instead of generating JSON or XML, the DANG! exporter will write C++ source code containing the relevant data.
-- Most of the tiled map can be exported.
-But the conversion of the spritesheets is still a manual process.
-You will need to use the 32blit [sprite-builder](https://github.com/pimoroni/32blit-beta/blob/master/tools/sprite-builder) conversion utility to generate a source file per Spritesheet.
+- If you draw your sprites and graphics with [Aseprite](aseprite.org) (which we think you should), we got you covered.
+There is an export script to convert your graphics directly into the format used by DANG (and the 32Blit SDK).
+No need to use the 32blit tool to do so.
+- There is a bash script which helps you in exporting your maps and all relevant sprites in one simple step.
 - Then use the DANG! framework to write your game.
 DANG! helps with:
     - in-memory representation of your levels.
     - helper functions to manage sprites and objects.
     - out of the box animations as defined in the tiled map.
-    - tween functions to anmiate your sprites.
+    - tween functions to move and animate your sprites.
     - collision detection and (extendable) reactions.
     - support for automated viewport handling.